wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### NO_WOLFSSL_SHA256

-Disables support for SHA-256.
+This applies to TLS 1.3 only.
+It allows SHA2-256 to be enabled and usable from wolfCrypt, but exclude it from TLS 1.3.

 #### WOLFSSL_BLIND_PRIVATE_KEY

-Used as a mask of private key DER.
+Used as a mask to blind the private key.
+The blinding is used to proctect aginst Rowhammer attacks.

 #### WOLFSSL_DTLS13_NO_HRR_ON_RESUME